phillipadsmith/2014.phillipadsmith.com/_drafts/2014-07-24-the-tao-of-static-news-app-development.md

 Again, there are different approaches to how each tool addresses the concept of an asset pipeline.
 Some include it in the core set of features that they provide (to some extent Jekyll does this for Sass and CoffeeScript), some include it in the "render" step (NPR's app template) and some leave it as an exercise for the developer (typically by using another tool, possibly task runner like [Grunt](http://gruntjs.com), to do that work).

 In my own journey to think through the requirements for a great-tasting static news app template, this has been the most challenging to get right, and there are many opinions on what "right" means!
 Looking at this recent [Chicago Tribune News Apps team project](http://apps.chicagotribune.com/sports/highschools/), you can see that there is little in the way of optimization of the static assets.
-(Not a dig, just a observation!)
+(Not a dig.
+Just a observation.)

 ## Project management & automation
 An optional, but very tasty, ingredient for a static news app stack is built-in commands for managing a project's lifecycle.
 The more I explore this, the more I obsess about it at night.

 Typically, these project management commands are provided through a command-line interface.
 For example, the aforementioned `tarbell serve` and `fab render` are two such examples.
 Both the NPR app template and Tarbell are now developed on top of Python's [Flask microframework](http://flask.pocoo.org/).
 NPR's template also makes use of Python's [Fabric tool](http://www.fabfile.org/) for some of these management tasks, and it [looks like Tarbel might head that way soon too](https://github.com/newsapps/flask-tarbell/issues/98).

 Whether you choose to extend your core static site generator application with new commands to assist with managing the application lifecycle, or decide to use a deployment tool like Fabric, [Puppet (Ruby)](http://puppetlabs.com/) or [Rex (Perl)](http://www.rexify.org/) is of little importance.
 The objective is to have some way to consistently manage the different "states" of your project: bootstrapping, development, staging, and deployment (ideally with some testing sprinkled in there somewhere).

 If you want to go all the way -- as NPR's app template does -- you can also provide commands to check out source code from repositories and to bootstrap a Github project, or -- as Tarbell does -- provide a command for switching between projects quickly and easily.
 There are so many options here!